Greg-T8/LearningDotNet/Books/price_development_fundamentals/notes.md

 dotnet new --list                                               # List all templates dotnet new console --help

-dotnet new sln --name Chapter01                                 # Create a new solution file in the current folder dotnet new console -n HelloCS -o .                              # Create a new console app in the current folder dotnet sln add HelloCS                                          # Add the HelloCS project to the solution
+dotnet sln list                                                 # List all projects in the current solution dotnet new sln --name Chapter01                                 # Create a new solution file in the current folder dotnet new console -n HelloCS -o .                              # Create a new console app in the current folder dotnet sln add HelloCS                                          # Add the HelloCS project to the solution